wting/gitsessions.vim/README.md

 ## Description

-Automatically saves and loads [sessions][mks] based on git repository and branch name *after* the first manual save.

-If the current directory is not in a subdirectory of a git repository, then the session is saved based on the path.

-More precisely, the session file is based on the following the directory Vim was started in:

-- If that directory is a subdirectory of a git repository (not necessary tracked in the repo), then the session file is based on the repo's path and branch name.
-- If the directory is not a subdirectory of a git repository, then the session file is based on the full path.
+gitsessions.vim improves on vim's [`:mksession`][mks] command (saving open windows, tabs, splits, marks, etc) by eliminating most of the unnecessary work:

+- automatically save, load, and update sessions
+- automatically determine a session save location

 ## Usage

-Switch to the project directory and work as normal.
-Save the session at least once per git branch.
-Once a session has been saved, they will be updated automatically when exiting Vim.
+Once sessions have been initialized by running `:GitSessionSave`, session management is automatically handled thereafter.
+Opening vim without a file in the project folder will automatically resume a session, and sessions are automatically saved upon exit and entering a buffer (in case vim crashes).

+A project directory is based on the location of the git repository and branch name.
+If you're not in a git repository then it's based on vim's current working directory (determined by where vim was opened).

-In the future, run Vim in the same directory or git repository and branch and previous settings will be restored.
+To load a session, run vim in the same git repository and branch (or path for non-git projects) and previous sessions should automatically be reloaded.

 ### Commands